truenas/middleware/docs/userguide/index.rst

 *   click the Filter button to save your filter and exit the define filter screen.
 Alternately, click the + button to add another filter.

 If you create multiple filters, select the filter you wish to use before leaving the define filter screen.
-Once a filter is selected, the “No filter applied” text will change to “Clear filter”.
-If you click “Clear filter”, a pop-up message will indicate that this will remove the filter and all available snapshots will be listed.
+Once a filter is selected, the "No filter applied" text will change to "Clear filter".
+If you click "Clear filter", a pop-up message will indicate that this will remove the filter and all available snapshots will be listed.

 Replication Tasks